 Example 4.
-Phase transition.
-In some cases, phase transition needs to be considered for selfconsistency.
+Phase inventories.
+In some cases, phase inventories needs to be considered for selfconsistency.
 Consider Figure 5 where the inflow F is given.
 Thus, according to Rule 1, to have consistency the outflow must depend on the inventory in the tank.

-In Figure 5(a), the inflow is a single phase (liquid) and the outflow from the single-phase tank is split in two liquid streams ( $L_1$ and $L_2$ ).
-There is one inventory, so for self-consistency, one of the outflows must be on inventory control whereas the other outflow can be flow controlled.
-This follows because the adjustable split introduces an extra degree of freedom, but the number of inventories that need to be controlled is unchanged.
+In Figure 5(a), the inflow is a single phase (liquid) and the outflow from the single-phase tank is split in two liquid streams (L_1 and L_2).
+There is one inventory, so for self-consistency, one of the outflows must be on inventory control whereas the other outflow can be flow controlled (adjustable split).

 In Figure 5(b) the inflow is two-phase (liquid and vapor) and there are two inventories (liquid and vapor) that needs to be regulated.
 To have a consistent inventory control structure, both the outflows (vapor and liquid) must be used for inventory control.
 In Figure 5(b) this is illustrated by the LC (liquid inventory) and PC (vapor inventory).
-In this case, the split does not actually give an extra degree of freedom because the split is indirectly determined by the feed quality (fraction of vapor).
+In this case, the split is not adjustable in practice because the split is indirectly determined by the feed quality (fraction of vapor).